Nevvman18/rs41-nfw/README.md

 Vaisala some time ago began launching new RS41 sondes, with new internal design.
 They can be recognized by a last digit of 4 of the PCB model (eg. `RSM414`, `RSM424`).
 This firmware is an approach for reusing them as amateur devices for many different purposes.

 ## Radiosondes?
 These small electronic devices are used by weather instututes to perform atmospheric sounding and high altitude measurements, up to the stratosphere (HAB - high altitude balooning).
-After the flight, usually they are *meaningless* for the launch company, so they can be collected by people (check this according to the certain launch site).
+After the flight, usually they are *meaningless* for the launch company, so they can be collected by people (verify this according to the certain launch site).
 This acvitivty is called *radiosonde hunting*<br><br>
 The most simple and costless way of collecting radiosondes is to track them on sites like [radiosondy.info](https://radiosondy.info/) or [SondeHub](https://sondehub.org/) (previously HabHub). <br>
 Another, more advanced way is to hunt them with radio receivers.
 Most of them transmit on the EU 400-406 MHz radiosonde band, near an amateur 70cm band.
 You can do that by a simple direction finding with a directional (for example Yagi) antenna and a handheld receiver. <br><br>
 But, currently the best way is to utilize a Software-Defined Radio (SDR, for example an RTL-SDR v3 / v4, Nooelec SDR, RSP1 or HackRF) together with a 70cm band antenna (dipole should work for sondes in air as far as 100km, the best is a high gain Yagi, with this setup you could easily hear a radiosonde hundreds kilometers away) and a specialized software for a computer, laptop or a Raspberry Pi.
 On the internet you will find lots of tutorials for receiver setup, tracking and hunting of them.<br><br>